micheledurante/dwarven-codex/README.md

 ES2015 modules are used to import `.mjs` files.
 The entry point is the file `web/modules/main.mjs`.

-`web/modules/main.js` this file is responsible for defining the global state of the other components and for registering them in the DOM.
+`web/modules/main.js` for registering web components in the DOM.

 The file `bin/index.html.tpl` is used to bootstrap the JS web components: it contains a mix of HTML, CSS and the JS script tag used as entry point.

 To run correctly, it needs to be processed by `bin/install.ts` script.
 The script will generate its content and create the file in the correct location to be served to web clients.

 ## Deploy